IanC04/CS331/README.md

 Algorithms and Complexity

 ## Description
-My solutions to the homework problems, handouts, and the course book
+My solutions to the homework problems and handouts

 ### Notes
 - [Exam Cheat Sheet](out/Notes.pdf)